Passive Versus Active Solar in Utah

 While photovoltaics’ use of active solar recently developed over the last several decades, passive solar implementation occurred over several centuries.
 While these two modes of solar power are ingenious, they are used for different purposes and, while neither is better than the other, each works better than the other under certain conditions.

-However, active solar is best leveraged with passive solar, and passive solar is best leveraged in tandem with active solar, too.
+However, active solar is best leveraged with passive solar, and passive solar is best leveraged in tandem with active solar.

 Passive Solar Energy in Utah

-Passive solar is increasingly common in Utah, but it isn’t extremely common.
+Passive solar is increasing in Utah, but it isn’t common.

 For passive solar technology to work, it needs to absorb heat, store it for use later, distribute it and control it through heat-absorption and blocking materials.
 Together these materials help the homeowner control the temperature of their home with decreased need for HVAC systems.